-- Obtain independent dental evidence: Qualified experts will review the evidence of your claim in order to advise upon the treatment provided and whether it amounts to negligent treatment.
+- Obtain independent dental evidence — Qualified experts will review the evidence of your claim to advise on the treatment provided, and ascertain whether it amounts to negligence.

-- Collect information on your financial losses: Whether this is the cost of multiple treatments, travel costs, loss of earnings or anything else that has left you out of pocket.
+- Collect information on your financial losses —Including the cost of multiple treatments, travel expenses, loss of earnings or anything else that has left you out of pocket.

-- Support you throughout the process: We know this process can be complicated so we’re always available for your questions and queries
+- Support you throughout the process — The claims process can be complicated, so our knowledgeable team are always available for your questions and queries.

 - Error making dentists must repair the damage – and fully compensate patients for suffering and loss